zikula-modules/News/README.md

 Users can submit articles and a moderator or admin can moderate them.
-There are 4 fields to upload pictures and the possiblitiy to include an MUImage album with its pictures, of legacy mode is active.
+There are 4 fields to upload pictures and the possiblitiy to include an MUImage album with its pictures, if legacy mode is active.

 For questions and other remarks visit our homepage http://webdesign-in-bremen.com.